 3).
 Coordinate with the ASC Secretary to obtain a copy of all motions passed that affect Policy at the next Administrative meeting.

-PUBLIC INFORMATION – (CHAIRPERSON RESPONSIBILITIES)
+PUBLIC RELATION (Information/PI) – (CHAIRPERSON RESPONSIBILITIES)

 1).
 Assist each subcommittee with distribution of their flyers and/or announcements.